How Can Teens Gain Weight? Facts And Tips

 Image: Shutterstock

 The appropriate weight of your teenager should be in proportion to the height.
 The BMI or body mass index calculates the ideal body weight of a person using the formula – body mass/ height in meter square.
 The BMI gives the weight for age and length to determine the BMI percentile the teen falls in.
-The BMI percentile tells us if a person is of healthy weight, underweight, or overweight on average.
+The BMI percentile tells us if a person is of healthy weight, underweight, or overweight on average (2).

 Through the teen years, your child will gain and lose weight due to certain reasons.
 Care should be taken to maintain your teen’s ideal or healthy weight and to prevent excess weight gain or loss.
 Maintaining the ideal weight is important for an individual’s overall well-being.
 The right kind of nutrition with exercise can help your teenager stay fit and healthy to fight illnesses associated with excess weight gain or loss.
-People with excess weight, especially fat around their belly, are at risk of type-2 diabetes, heart diseases, and stroke.
-Likewise, individuals who are underweight have fragile bones, fertility issues, and anemia.
+People with excess weight, especially fat around their belly, are at risk of type-2 diabetes, heart diseases, and stroke (3).
+Likewise, individuals who are underweight have fragile bones, fertility issues, and anemia (4).

 Medical Implications Of Being Underweight

 • Fatigue and weakness: Underweight teens lack energy and are almost always tired.
-Also, they have a weak immune system that puts them at risk of illness and disease more often.

 • Poor immune system: Underweight teenagers have a poor or weak immune system and are more likely to get infections.
 For example, your skinny teenager is most likely to get the flu as compared to her healthier friends.